-Sattler’s closed 36 years ago, yet we still know the address by heart.
-While the jingle indeed helped Buffalo remember that now iconic address, more than that, without the jingle– we might not have known Sattler’s at all.
+While the (in)famous jingle indeed helped Buffalo remember that now iconic address, more than that, without the jingle– we might not have known Sattler’s at all.

 Despite decades of heavy print advertising and growing from a single store front to an entire block across from the Broadway Market, Sattler’s couldn’t seem to bust through as much more than a neighborhood Broadway/Fillmore store.

-In 1941, Lanny and Ginger Grey– singers in New York City– wrote the first advertising jingle ever for a department store for Sattler’s.
+It was the first-ever advertising jingle created for a department store, written by New York City’s “Singing Sweethearts” Lanny and Ginger Grey in 1941.
 There were different versions, but they all ended in those five syllables that are permanently etched into the memories of generations of Buffalonians, “nine-nine-eight Broad-WAY!”

 In 1948, the Sattler’s store was completely rebuilt, complete with escalators and air conditioning.
 Sattler’s executives called called it “the store that jingles built.”

-It was tough to listen to the radio for any extended period of time without being reminded to “shop and save at Sattler’s, 998 Broadway!”
+It was nearly impossible to listen to the radio for any extended period of time without being reminded to “shop and save at Sattler’s, 998 Broadway!”

 The original Sattler’s, 998 Broadway across from the Broadway Market.
 Sattler’s closed in 1982, and the building was torn down to make way for a Kmart store in the late 80s.
 In 2012, an Aldi supermarket opened at the fabled address.